ha7ilm/ha7ilm.github.io/_posts/2016-03-25-kickstarter.md

 However, this article should not end this sad.
 As <a href="/2016/03/13/recent-work.html">I have aready written</a>, I cannot be discouraged in my work by someone like John.
 Even if he goes away with a pile of money.
 Even if others go away with a pile of money.
 I am doing <a href="/projects">this work</a> so that amateur radio operators and SDR enthusiasts can play with it, and students can learn from it.
 And I'm going to write more open source, as I've got a tremendous amount of inspiration from people.

 I have been working as a software developer for several years.
 In the beginning, I coded websites if people asked me to.
 Later I coded Verilog or VHDL, if a company was in need.
 I dived into the embedded software until the assembly level, if it was needed to make a product happen.
-But in life, I am really into three things: open source, Software Defined Radio and teaching people.
+But in life, I am really into three things: open source, Software Defined Radio and teaching others.

 Things won't stop with KiwiSDR.

 <hr />

-*Note: this article has last been edited on 2016-03-26 at 01:04 CET*
+*Note: this article has last been edited on 2016-03-26 at 01:53 CET*